 #5: Re-Purpose the Wetsuit

-Neoprene is a very convenient material.
-Here are 4 creative ways to prolong its life, and don't be afraid to think outside the box with your own ideas!
+Here are 4 creative ways to prolong neoprene's life, and don't be afraid to think outside the box with your own ideas!

 Insulation or padding